 The zones feature helps separate the free from the enterprise version of Google Tag Manager.
 Tag Manager 360 is specifically focused on meeting the needs of organizations with multiple web properties.
 Why?
 Because,

-💡 Seer recently tagged 46 sites using GTM 360 for an enterprise client.
-Watch the video to hear about the results:
+For example, Seer recently tagged 46 sites with GTM 360 for an enterprise Analytics client.
+View the case study here for the full results!

 Do you often run out of workspaces?
 Does it get hard to keep track of changes when you have multiple ongoing projects?